patfleming/LccFusionProject/_planning/Terminology.md

 ### Ferrite Bead {#ferrite-bead}

-A **Ferrite Bead** is a passive electronic component used to suppress high-frequency noise in electronic circuits.
-In the BOD Card, it is used on the I2C lines to reduce interference and ensure reliable communication.
+A **Ferrite Bead** is a (inductive) passive electronic component used to suppress high-frequency noise in electronic circuits.
+Used by many of the cards on the I2C lines to reduce interference and ensure reliable communication.

 ### Flyback Diode {#flyback-diode}